terrellt/ndlib.github.io/_posts/2013-01-03-a-serviceable-digital-repository.md

 ---
+author:   danhorst
+category: planning
+filename: 2013-01-03-a-serviceable-digital-repository.md
 layout:   post
-category: planning
-author:   Dan Brubaker Horst
-title:    Building A Digital Repository We Can Live With
+tagline:  Building A Digital Repository We Can Live With
+title:    A Serviceable IDR
 ---

 ## Setting Expectations